12 Tips for Use & Care of Your Epoxy Floor Coatings

 - The homeowner was building his own kayak and bonded fiberglass resins to the coatings (yes - we were able to remove them).

 - Homeowners returned home to one bay of the floor covered in dried paints, as their storage cabinet had collapsed.
-Dried paint was easily removed.
+The dried paint was easily removed.

 - Numerous homeowners have called with driveway sealer all over the edge of their coatings.
-Easily removed with paint thinner (call us first, so we can give you guidance if this happens to your garage floor coatings).
+It was easily removed with paint thinner (call us first, so we can give you guidance if this happens to your garage floor coatings).

 - Battery trickle charger caused the battery to trickle acid down the floor for several weeks.
 Required some corrections to the damaged clear coat.

 So, whether its an "oops" or a "how did that happen", give us a call.
-We help you to ensure your garage coatings look great for years to come.
+We help you to ensure your garage floor coatings look great for years to come.
 Don't have a garage floor coating yet?
 Request a free quote today!